 I left Sron an t-Sluichd at around 1.35pm.
 There is around a 300 foot climb back over Cnap a’Chleirich.
 As I was fairly tired I thought about skirting this top to the north, but in the end (as the weather was improving) I thought I would take it in.
 So there follow some of the views from that top.

-After a further intake of food (the last I had), it was off to the east on a good trail which led to the eroded section down to The Sneck and where I had been 16 hours earlier pondering whether I should be climbing up the way I had just come.
+After a further intake of food (the last I had), it was off to the east on a good trail which led to the eroded section down to The Sneck.
+I had been here 16 hours earlier pondering whether I should be climbing up the way I had just come.

 On I went.
 And went.
 And went.
 I just wanted to be back at the car now.
 I sat down to rest on a couple of occasions.
 Even a couple of cyclists with flat tyres managed to overtake me!
 More cyclists came past.
 I was sorely tempted to relieve them of their bikes – but I would not have been able to move fast enough to do this.
 On I went passed the holiday cottages, eventually by Invercauld Lodge, and then into Keiloch.

 The car park at last!
 Even then there was no relief.
 The midges would not allow me to deboot in peace.
-So sack and dog were thrown into the car (well not the dog) and an escape was made.
+So sack and dog were thrown into the car (well not the dog) and I made my escape.

 These are fabulous remote mountains – perhaps not as shapely as those in the west.
 But they have grand open aspects and plenty of interest to them.
 The original plan of mine was perhaps over ambitious.
 These mountains demand respect, and time, to appreciate.